MacDue/Mank-Spec/spec/statements.md

 ExpressionStatement = Expression, ? ";" ?;
 ```

-For expressions with no observable side-effects this has little purpose, but
+For expressions with no observable side-effects, this has little purpose, but
 it's necessary for certain expressions such as [ifs](#if-expressions) and [calls](#calls).

 ```mank